 Mat 25:46 And they will go away into eternal punishment, but the righteous into eternal life."
 RSV

-Jesus was at one with John the Baptist and these are the trials and
+Jesus was at one with John the Baptist and these trials and

-tribulations of John.
+tribulations are what John went through.
 This is why he said: 'Truly, I say to you, as you

 did it to one of the least of these my brethren, you did it to me.'

-John the Baptist was the least of his brethren as he had not yet
+John the Baptist was the least of his brethren as he had not as of then

 ascended to heaven.